- Dead Cells is just one of the games blocked by a failed to load library steam.hdll error.

 6. Reinstall the game

-- Right-click on Dead Cell and choose Uninstall from the contextual menu.
+- Now, right-click on Dead Cell and choose Uninstall from the contextual menu.

 - Restart your PC.

-This is the last resort, if none of the previous steps removed the Failed to load library steam.hdll pop-up.
+This is the last resort if none of the previous steps are removed the Failed to load library steam.hdll pop-up.
+Even if in some cases this option didn’t work, you might be lucky as some users claimed to solve today’s error in this way.

 Don’t worry, your game progress will be saved in Steam Cloud.